OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/profiles/event-notification-subscription-api-profile.md

 #### Aggregated Polling

 TPPs must register an event subscription to enable aggregated polling on an ASPSP (providing an ASPSP supports this functionality).

-### Release Management

-This section overviews the release management and versioning strategy for the Event Notification API.

-#### Event-Subscription Resource

-TPPs **must** register for event-subscriptions with the version of Event Notification API they have implemented.
-The version field of the **event-subscription** resource is used for this purpose.

-##### POST

-* A TPP **must only** create an **event-subscription** on one version

-##### GET

-* A TPP **must not** access a event-subscription on an older version, via the EventSubscriptionId for an event-subscription created in a newer version.
-  * E.g., a event-subscription created in v4, accessed via v3.
-* An ASPSP **must** allow an event-subscription resource to be accessed in a newer version.
-* An ASPSP **must** ensure event-subscription fields are unchanged when accessed in a different version.

-##### PUT

-* A TPP **must not** update an event-subscription on an older version via a EventSubscriptionId created in a newer version.
-  * E.g., A event-subscription is created in v4, and a PUT request on v3.
-* An ASPSP **must** support updating an event-subscription from a previous version via a EventSubscriptionId created in a newer version.
-  * E.g., A event-subscription is created in v3, and a PUT request on v4.

-##### DELETE

-* A TPP **must not** delete an event-subscription on an older version via a EventSubscriptionId created in a newer version.
-  * E.g. An event-subscription is created in v4, and request DELETE on v3.
-* An ASPSP **must** support deleting an event-subscription from a previous version via a EventSubscriptionId created in a newer version.
-  * E.g., An event-subscription is created in v3, and request DELETE on v4.

-### Event-Subscription per TPP

-An ASPSP will maintain at most, a single **event-subscription** resource per TPP.